 About the winner – Cracker Barrel

-Cracker Barrel is owned by Warrnambool Cheese and Butter, one of Australia’s oldest dairy processors.
+Cracker Barrel is owned by Saputo Dairy Australia, one of Australia’s oldest dairy processors.
 Its vintage cheddar is claimed to be carefully aged to develop a sharp, full bodied flavour and crumbly texture.
-Other options in the line-up include its Infused Cheddar Cheese range with Maple and Toffee Bites or Cracked Pepper.
-Its Special Reserve cheese range is claimed to have a distinctive sharp flavour and complex character, with Cracker Barrel also offering sliced cheese, making it a handy option for those lunchbox sandwiches.
+Its Special Reserve cheese range is said to have a distinctive sharp flavour and complex character, with Cracker Barrel also offering vintage sliced cheese, making it a handy option for a delicious toastie that’s full of flavour.
+The Cracker Barrel Infused Club Cheddar Cheese range has exciting flavours like Maple & Toffee Bites, Cracked Pepper, Smoked, Parmesan and Chilli, perfect for an entertaining cheese board.

 Canstar Blue surveyed 3,000 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
 The outcomes reported are the results from customers within the survey group who have purchased and eaten block cheese from a packet (i.e. not from a deli) in the last 3 months – in this case, 1,375 people.